ryanpfalz/powershell-azure-subscription-automation/README.md

 ### _*Setting Up the Cloud Infrastructure*_
 #### Setup
 - Change the variable names in the ```infra/setupFunction.ps1``` file to reflect the resource names you would like to deploy and run the commands.
-- Change the variable names in the ```infra/setupKeyVault.ps1``` file to reflect the resource names you would like to deploy and run the commands.
-[Create a new secret in the key vault](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-powershell#adding-a-secret-to-key-vault) and store the secret generated in Step 3 above.
+- [Set the encrypted environment variables](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal#configure-app-settings) APP_ID, APP_TENANT, and APP_SEC in the newly created function app to contain your service principal's Application ID, Tenant ID, and Secret generated in Step 3 above.

 #### Deploy
 - Set the function app name in the ```infra/deployFunction.ps1``` file to reflect the resource deployed in Setup step and run the command.